-We re-vamped our SAT vs ACT infographic from this past February – just for you. 😉 … I’m going to break it down piece by piece with more deets!
+We’re also going to break it down piece by piece with more deets!

-In the past, 1/4 point would be deducted for every wrong answer on the SAT… so you would have been advised to SKIP the questions you didn’t know.
+In the past, 1/4 point would be deducted for every wrong answer on the SAT so you would have been advised to skip the questions you didn’t know.

 That’s no longer the case!
 Now, on both the SAT and ACT, there are ZERO points penalized for wrong answers.